- Module Code:

 - Full Year

-This course deals with the history of the discovery, script and language of Hittite, a study of the orthography and grammar, and the reading of selected passages.
+This module deals with the history of the discovery, script and language of Hittite, a study of the orthography and grammar, and the reading of selected passages.

 Introductory Akkadian is a prerequisite.